KBNLresearch/genre-classifier/README.md

 ## Usage

-The trained classifier can be applied to a folder of plain text files using the prediction script provided:
+The trained classifier can be applied to a folder of utf-8 encoded plain text files using the prediction script provided:

 `./predict.py [input_dir]`

-The features calculated for a single article can be obtained running the article script with the article url as an argument:
+The features calculated for a single article can be viewed by running the article script with the article url as an argument:

 `./article.py [article_url]`